 Medications (antidepressants, antihistamines, blood pressure medications and more) can be a source of fatigue.
 Check with your doctor if you’ve added a new one or changed your dosage and then experience excessive tiredness.
 Certain medications are best taken at night because they can be a source of fatigue.
 Other treatments, such as chemotherapy and radiation, can cause significant fatigue.

 If you aren’t getting enough sleep, it’s natural to feel tired.
-Causes of sleep problems include apnea, in which the affected person has paused or shallow breathing while sleeping; this isn’t unusual with older adults.
+Causes of sleep problems include things like restless leg syndrome, a condition characterized by a nearly irresistible urge to move the legs, or sleep apnea, in which the affected person has paused or shallow breathing while sleeping; this isn’t unusual with older adults.
 People with overactive bladders and enlarged prostates can wake multiple times a night to use the bathroom, which also disturbs sleep.

 How to Reduce Fatigue